 Immediate CPR can double, or even triple, a victim’s chance of survival.
-Increasing survival from cardiac arrest is why we have created various programs for companies, schools, and communities to offer lifesaving CPR and
+Increasing survival from cardiac arrest is why we have created various programs for companies, schools, and communities to offer lifesaving CPR and first aid training.

-training.
 CPR certification and BLS certification give the victim a greater chance of surviving myocardial infarction.
 The American Heart Association is the preferred provider for teaching future healthcare providers the skills necessary when the need arises.